 Being mindful of a possibly reduced attention span and memory loss is important when talking to someone with Alzheimer’s disease.
 Use shorter sentences and be clear about choices so it’s easier for them to follow.

 People with Alzheimer’s may find it hard to retain information for a length of time, so a conversation with someone who has poor short-term memory may be repetitive.
 It can be frustrating to be asked the same question again and again, but it’s important to remember that in their perspective, each time you answer will be the first time they’ve ever heard it.
-If someone doesn’t know that you’ve answered the same question multiple times, they will not understand the frustration and anger that accompany your answers, and may find the change in mood upsetting or frightening.
+If someone doesn’t know that you’ve answered the same question multiple times, they will not understand the frustration and anger that accompany your answers and may find the change in mood upsetting or frightening.
 Here are some common scenarios you may face when communicating with someone with dementia, and appropriate responses.

 Re-orientating People with Memory Loss